JByfordRew/BlazorStyledTextArea/README.md

         await Task.CompletedTask;
     }

-    //this is you app logic to parse the text to create rules about text styling private List<StyleRule> TransientStyleRules(string line, int index, IEnumerable<String> expiredRuleTypes) {
+    //this is your app logic to parse the text to create rules about text styling private List<StyleRule> TransientStyleRules(string line, int index, IEnumerable<String> expiredRuleTypes) {
         var firstParse = !expiredRuleTypes.Any();